Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Proximity-Based Asset Tracking

 \subsection{Deployment of the Multi-Cell VLC System}

 In the proposed system, capturing VLC data from multiple LED APs concurrently necessitates a multiplexing scheme to distinguish their transmissions.
 One option is time-division multiplexing (TDM), where each LED AP transmits in a specific time slot while remaining idle at other times~\cite{cherntanomwong2015prox}.
 However, TDM-based approaches impose strict synchronization requirements and potentially large positioning delays if the number of LED APs is high.
-To avoid these drawbacks, this paper proposes the use of an FDM-based scheme that allocates each LED AP a unique BFSK frequency pair for data transmission, as shown in Fig.~\ref{fig:cluster_ground}.
+To avoid these drawbacks, this paper proposes an FDM-based scheme that allocates a unique BFSK frequency pair to each LED AP for data transmission, as shown in Fig.~\ref{fig:cluster_ground}.
 This design is inspired by the classic four-color theorem in graph theory~\cite{robertson1997four,tse2005fundamentals}, which implies that a sufficient number of frequency pairs can be allocated such that adjacent VLC cells do not share the same pair to avoid strong co-channel interference.
-Since each LED AP transmits with a unique frequency signature, the BD can simultaneously receives multiple BFSK-modulated VLC signals from all the LED APs whose cells cover its position.
+In particular, the proposed cell architecture differs from a generic multi-cell VLC deployment since it is designed for proximity reporting rather than for high-throughput data delivery.
+Each local VLC cell acts as a frequency-identified proximity region, and the FDM structure is chosen so that several overlapping cells can illuminate the BD simultaneously while still producing separable signatures at the reader.

 Fig.~\ref{fig:cluster_ground} presents an example, where each cluster of four LED APs adopts four distinct BFSK frequency pairs.
 By examining which frequency components appear in the backscattered signal coming from the BD, the RF reader can determine which LED APs illuminate the current position of the BD.
-As a result, proximity information can be received and forwarded by the BD without significant delay or tight synchronization requirements.
+Therefore, proximity information can be received and forwarded by the BD without significant delay or tight synchronization requirements at the device side.
+For example, let $C$ denote the number of locally adjacent or overlapping VLC cells that may illuminate the BD, and let $T_{\textrm{pkt}}$ denote the packet duration of one LED message.
+Under TDM, the worst-case observation delay for collecting the local LED reports scales as $D_{\textrm{TDM}}^{\textrm{worst}} = C T_{\textrm{pkt}}$, because the relevant LED APs transmit sequentially in different slots.
+On the other hand, under the proposed concurrent FDM signaling, the corresponding delay remains on the order of $D_{\textrm{FDM}}^{\textrm{worst}} \approx T_{\textrm{pkt}}$, provided that the reader can separate the active frequency branches.
+Therefore, the local proximity-update latency of FDM is largely insensitive to the size of the local cell cluster, whereas the latency of TDM grows linearly with $C$.